 As timber windows and doors can be more expensive than PVCu many people choose the cheaper option without considering all factors.
 For example, now that wooden windows and doors actually last longer, are more durable and keep in more heat the additional cost may actually mean a customer spends less in the long run.
 They won’t need to replace their windows and doors as quickly and they’ll save money on their heating bills.

 Further evidence that timber windows can have a lower whole life cost and last longer can be found in a report by Heriot Watt University.
 The full report comparing whole life costs and life cycles can be found here.
-There is also a video summarising the report findings.

 It’s worth pointing this out to people on your social media over and over again – don’t assume because you’ve posted about it once that all your potential customers have seen it.